johntilelli/johntilelli.github.io/_posts/2016-09-01-first-r-visualization.markdown

 The data comes from the [Data Challenge](https://www.prontocycleshare.com/datachallenge) from a Bike Share Service called Pronto.
 The winners of last year’s contest are amazing - the entries are definitely worth checking out.

 <b> Conclusion: </b>

-<p>I think the graph, as simple as it is, does a good job at explaining what it set out to do – display volume of the bike share program in Seattle over time.
-There are clearly a lot of improvements in the analysis of the bikeshare program in Seattle - for example, correlation with weather patterns/seasons, breakdown of volume or average time spent riding by weekday, etc. But hey, you have to start somewhere right? </p>
+I think the graph, as simple as it is, does a good job at explaining what it set out to do – display volume of the bike share program in Seattle over time.
+There are clearly a lot of improvements in the analysis of the bikeshare program in Seattle - for example, correlation with weather patterns/seasons, breakdown of volume or average time spent riding by weekday, etc. But hey, you have to start somewhere right?